afroisalreadyinu/miniboss/README.md

 #! /usr/bin/env python3
 import drillmaster

-DB_PORT = 5433

 class Database(drillmaster.Service):
+    name = "appdb"
     image = "postgres:10.6"
-    name = "appdb"
     env = {"POSTGRES_PASSWORD": "dbpwd",
            "POSTGRES_USER": "dbuser",
            "POSTGRES_DB": "appdb",
-           "PGPORT": DB_PORT }
+           "PGPORT": 5433 }
-    ports = {DB_PORT: DB_PORT}
+    ports = {5433: 5433}

 class Application(drillmaster.Service):
+    name = "python-todo"
+    image = "afroisalreadyin/python-todo:0.0.1"
+    env = {"DB_URI": "postgresql://dbuser:dbpwd@localhost:5433/appdb"}
     dependencies = ["appdb"]
-    pass

 if __name__ == "__main__":
-    drillmaster.main()
+    drillmaster.cli()
 ```

-A service is defined by subclassing `drillmaster.Service` and overriding in the
+A **service** is defined by subclassing `drillmaster.Service` and overriding, in
-minimal case the fields `image` and `name`.
+the minimal case, the fields `image` and `name`.
 The `env` field specifies the
-enviornment variables; as in the case of the first service, you can use normal
+enviornment variables; as in the case of the `appdb` service, you can use
-variables in this and any other value.
-The other available fields will be
+ordinary variables in this and any other value.
+The other available fields will
-explained later.
-The application service `Application` depends on the the
+be explained later.
+The application service `Application` depends on `appdb`,
-database service, specified with the `dependencies` field.
-As in
+specified with the `dependencies` field.
+As in `docker-compose`, this means that
-`docker-compose`, this means that it will get started after `Database` reaches
+it will get started after `Database` reaches running status.
-running status.

-The `drillmaster.main` function is the main entry point for the tool; you can
+The `drillmaster.cli` function is the main entry point; you need to execute it
-run this script without arguments to get the following output:
+in the main routine of your scirpt.
+Let's run this script without arguments,
+which leads to the following output:

 ```
-Usage: integration_test.py [OPTIONS] COMMAND [ARGS]...
+Usage: drillmaster-main.py [OPTIONS] COMMAND [ARGS]...

 Options:
   --help  Show this message and exit.